 One: Orders enter into a centralized system and recipients are able to track their order via a tracking number.

 Two: Orders arrive at the transportation hub and await delivery to the recipient.
-Once orders arrive, they need to be sent out to customers as soon as possible.
+Once orders arrive, they need to be sent out to shoppers as soon as possible.

 Three: Routes are created for delivery personnel based on the recipients’ addresses.